Want to Know Which Vein Treatment in New York Works Best?

 A foam injection serves the same purpose as a liquid injection, however, the medicine is agitated first for three reasons.
 One is that foam is more voluminous than liquid, so foam fills larger veins without having to use as much medication.
 A second reason is that foam displaces the blood in your veins, instead of the blood diluting the medicine, so there’s more contact with the interior lining of the vein when doctors use foam sclerotherapy.
 Thirdly, foam is easier to see on an ultrasound scan, providing clear confirmation of the medicine’s success.

 Some veins amenable to foam sclerotherapy are found at the surface, while others require ultrasound imaging to locate.
-Our NY vein doctors enter the vein first, and then mix the foam, so that it’s as potent as possible when it makes contact with your vein’s interior walls.
+Our vein doctors in New York enter the vein first, and then mix the foam, so that it’s as potent as possible when it makes contact with your vein’s interior walls.
 Mixing foam involves a rapid passage of medication between syringes, which infuses the sclerosing solution with air.
 This creates bubbles that give the sclerosant a shaving cream-like consistency, which is easily monitored while progressing through your unhealthy blood vessel.

 Foamed sclerosants are impressive at reaching tight spots in tortuous veins.
 Foam therapy is also a valuable tool for patients whose veins have been treated before.